Fortune Mill Midgame and Late-Game Rooms Guide

 Rimmington Feels Too Far Away

-If 1,000,000 tickets feels impossible, your Pachinko engine is probably missing ball flow or ticket value.
+If 1,000,000 tickets feels impossible, Pachinko is usually missing ball flow or ticket value.
 Improve ball gain, buckets, peg XP, ticket gain, Bubba, and Poker Pirate before grinding slowly.

 Hivemind Feels Too Far Away